How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know whether my shower drain is blocked?
+How can I tell if my shower drain is clogged?

-Do I need to use chemical drain cleaners to clear my shower?
+Do I need to use chemical drain cleaners to remove the blockage in my shower?

 Conclusion